-- 2.8.2.5 Planning authorities may remove lands from employment areas only where it has been demonstrated that: - a) there is an identified need for the removal and the land is not required for employment area uses over the long term; - b) the proposed uses would not negatively impact the overall viability of the employment area by: - 1. avoiding, or where avoidance is not possible, minimizing and mitigating potential impacts to existing or planned employment area uses in accordance with policy 3.5; - 2. maintaining access to major goods movement facilities and corridors; - c) existing or planned infrastructure and public service facilities are available to accommodate the proposed uses; and - d) the municipality has sufficient employment lands to accommodate projected employment growth to the horizon of the approved official plan.
+- 2.8.2.5 Planning authorities may remove lands from employment areas only where it has been demonstrated that: - a) there is an identified need for the removal and the land is not required for employment area uses over the long term; - b) the proposed uses would not negatively impact the overall viability of the employment area by: - 1. avoiding, or where avoidance is not possible, minimizing and mitigating potential impacts to existing or planned employment area uses in accordance with policy 3.5; - 2. maintaining access to major goods movement facilities and corridors: - c) existing or planned infrastructure and public service facilities are available to accommodate the proposed uses; and - d) the municipality has sufficient employment lands to accommodate projected employment growth to the horizon of the approved official plan.

 The proposal meets the requirements of the Provincial Planning Statement (2024) by the efficient use of existing infrastructure through the development of vacant employment lands, and use of existing municipal servicing such as stormwater, water and sewage and existing bus stops which are within 400 - 800 metres from the intersection of Airport Road and Mayfield Road.
 The development application further promotes economic development and competitiveness as per section 2.8.1.1 by providing a mix and range of employment through commercial and office uses, while allowing for land use compatibility by providing a transition to the adjacent residential uses.
-Staff note that section 2.8.2.3(c) prohibits retail and office uses as a primary use, however, the subject site is designated for these uses as per the City's Official Plan, which promotes office and retail uses and allows for a seamless transition from the adjacent residential uses to the east.
-As the subject application was received prior to October 20, 2024 (effective date of the new 2024 Provincial Policy Statement), the application is not required to conform to the new policies contained in the 2024 Provincial Policy Statement.
+Staff note that section 2.8.2.3(c) prohibits retail and office uses as a primary use, however, as per the subject site is located at a Gateway in the City's Official Plan which promotes office and retail uses and allows for a seamless transition from the adjacent Residential uses.